 You may experience acne or hair loss, as well as gynecomastia, Lee says, which is “female breast tissue due to high levels of estrogen that’s converted from testosterone.”

-Another potential drawback is stunted growth.
+Another potential drawback is stunted growth in terms of height.
 “If testosterone is taken during adolescence, stunted growth can occur due to growth plate stimulation and premature fusion,” he says.

-TRT can also increase the risk of heart disease.
+TRT may also increase the risk of heart disease.
 “Excessive amounts of testosterone above physiologic levels increase LDL (bad fats) and lower HDL (good fats),” Lee says.

 It may also affect your liver and kidneys, leading to high toxicity levels, he adds.
 And, you might notice swelling and water retention, as well as enlargement of the prostate gland, too, Lee notes.